Full list of learning sessions coming soon!

-- Championing health equity and social justice – Interventions that advance human rights and break down systemic barriers to good health.
+- Health equity and anti-oppression - What comprehensive primary health care interventions advance human rights and break down systemic barriers to good health?

-- Truth and reconciliation – Confronting racism and reducing health disparities for Indigenous peoples, creating new systems and structures that respect the right for self-determination and self-governance in the delivery of services.
+- Truth and reconciliation - How can we confront colonialism and racism, reduce health disparities for Indigenous peoples, and support self-determination and self-governance in the delivery of services?

-- Demonstrating value and impact – Innovations and quality improvement initiatives that gather, analyze and mobilize information to demonstrate better population health and inform evidence-based decisions about practices and policies.
+- Demonstrating value and impact - What research, evaluation and quality improvement initiatives are gathering, analyzing and mobilizing data to improve population health and evidence-informed decision making?

 - Community-centred governance and equity - Why do we need inclusive leadership for health equity, and what are leading practices for high performing boards in health system transformation?